jonathanleahy/linux-tools-setup-initial/README.md

 # Linux Tools Setup

 This project contains scripts and playbooks for setting up a Linux machine with various development tools and configurations.

+## What's Being Installed

+This setup process will install and configure the following main components:

+1. Miniconda3: A minimal installer for conda, an open-source package management system.
+2. Ansible: An open-source automation tool for configuration management and task automation.
+3. Python packages: Including pip, PyWinRM, and PyVmomi.
+4. Git: Distributed version control system.
+5. GitHub CLI: Command-line tool for interacting with GitHub.
+6. Vim: Highly configurable text editor.
+7. SSH key generation: For secure authentication.

+Additionally, it sets up a development environment by cloning specific repositories and configuring the workspace.

 ## Project Structure